City of Sydney is not responsible for the content of any external link

 Phone: 02 9246 7383

-Councillor Professor Philip Thalis BSc (Arch) B Arch (Hons) - Syd Univ, CEAA Arch Urb - Paris-Belleville, is a Registered Architect ARAIA, with 30 years’ experience in the design of public space, urban design, multiple housing, infrastructure and heritage adaptation.
+Councillor Professor Philip Thalis BSc (Arch) B Arch (Hons) - Syd Univ, CEAA Arch Urb - Paris-Belleville, is a Registered Architect ARAIA and Life Fellow of the Australian Institute of Architects LFRAIA, with 30 years’ experience in the design of public space, urban design, multiple housing, infrastructure and heritage adaptation.

 Philip actively promotes the culture of architecture and city making, combining the direction of the practice with teaching, research, conference papers, public lectures, articles, walking tours, architectural criticism and expert opinion.
 He has lectured across Australia and internationally, and at all universities in Sydney, with a particular focus on the history of Sydney’s architecture and urban design, and the architecture of the city more generally.